 Ackman was one of the very few people who predicted the financial crisis which hit the globe in 2008.
 He was also among the very few who benefited and were capable in avoiding losses due to the financial market clash.
 Bill Ackman voiced his concerns regarding the market and warned anyone who would listen about the $2.5 trillion bond insurance business, which was in big trouble.

-Keeping his seven and a half years of investment track record in mind, he is often compared to Carl Icahn due to his activist investment approach.
+Keeping his investment track record in mind, Ackman is often compared to Carl Icahn due to his activist investment approach.
 The comparison, though, is regarded as being absurd by Ackman who claims his approach being more similar to that of Warren Buffett.
 Despite his few investment missteps, he was one of the prominent hedge-fund managers who successfully benefited from the financial clash in 2008, while many funds were forced into liquidation.

 His investment philosophy is rather complex, something which cannot be categorized easily into any existing types of investors.
 From the analysis of his various investments, it is observed that he prefers middle-sized to large companies with low financial leverage and reserved sensitivity to economic changes.